hegza/black-scholes-example-standalone/TRANSPILATION_GUIDE.md

 ## Part 0: Preparation
 - Recommended: install an editor with syntax highlight, one of: vim, vscode, notepad++.
-1.
+1. Make sure to have some form of a terminal, choose one of the options below:
+	* (Linux) Linux machines should be able to use a system terminal.
 	* (Windows): Enable and install Windows Subsystem for Linux: https://docs.microsoft.com/en-us/windows/wsl/install-win10.
+	* (Windows) Install Git Bash.
+Untested.
+Dependencies may be hard to install.
+	* (Windows) Install Cygwin.
+Untested.
-Alternatively, install Git Bash or Cygwin.
-However, the process is untested on Git Bash and Cygwin and some of the other dependencies may be hard to install.
-You might be able to use a Windows Command Prompt, but it's also untested.
+	* (Windows) You might be able to use a Windows Command Prompt.
+Untested.
-	* Linux machines should be able to use system terminal.
-2. Install Python 3, (Windows) https://www.python.org/downloads/, (Linux) from package management.
+2. Install Python 3:
+	* (Windows) https://www.python.org/downloads/.
+Make sure to have the Python executable on system path.
+Try `python3` on the chosen terminal to verify.
+	* (Linux) from package management, eg. `sudo apt-get install python3` on most debian systems.
 3. Install required Python dependencies: `pip3 install numpy csv pandas scipy`
 4. Install Rust: https://rustup.rs/
 5. Linux / WSL only: